IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Creating the weather bot using sequences

 Right, we have the three actions (microservices) to handle the logic in our bot.
-Now let’s create a sequence to chain these three pieces together just the way we have learned it earlier:
+Now let's create a sequence to chain these three pieces together just the way we have learned it earlier:

 Let's define a new sequence for our bot to join these services together.